jfishe/VimTabCompletion/README.md

 # dependent module 'vim' is installed.
 # WARNING: The externally managed, dependent module 'ctags' is not installed on
 # this computer.
 To use the current module 'VimTabCompletion', ensure that its
-# dependent module 'vim' is installed.
+# dependent module 'ctags' is installed.
 ```

 ## Building